TimSamshuijzen/HTML3D/README.md

 See the demo:<br />
 https://html3d.com

+The demo showcases a fully recursive game-within-a-game.<br>
 The demo works in Chromium-based browsers and Safari.
-The demo does not work in Firefox.
+Unfortunately, the demo is too large for Firefox to handle.

 ![HTML3D demo](./images/html3d_demo.png?raw=true "HTML3D demo")

 **src/index.html**<br />
 This html file is the homepage of html3d.com.
-It is a demo of HTML3D's capabilities, showcasing a recursive game-within-a-game.
+It is a demo of HTML3D's capabilities.
 All the code is in the html file.
 You can use this file as a starting point for creating your own 3D scenes.

 **src/HTML3D.js**<br>